PSAdamH/Unit13-Work/Documentation/documentation.md

 + For the website i will use the Comfortaa font this is because it is a nice and simple font with not much change compaired to the normal font so it wont be as distracting, Comfortaa is also just quite an nice and smooth font to read in.
 + The font will come from google fonts: https://fonts.google.com/specimen/Comfortaa, The weight is gunna be: Medium 500.
-+ My website will not all one font my second font of choice is Catamaran this is because i feel like it is a good contrast to my previous font, This will be used for all of the titiles and navigation bar.
++ My website will not all one font my second font of choice is Catamaran this is because i feel like it is a good contrast to my previous font, This will be used for all of the titles and navigation bar.
-+ This font will come from google fonts: https://fonts.google.com/specimen/Catamaran, The weight of the font is gunna be: Extra-light 200.
++ This font will come from google fonts: https://fonts.google.com/specimen/Catamaran, The weight of the font is going to be: Extra-light 200.

 + Comfortaa: